The CityPathways Steering Committee possesses decades of expertise in effective formal and informal learning settings.

 Sanda Balaban, Founder/Director

 Sanda Balaban focuses on increasing innovation, excellence, and equity, particularly for youth from under-resourced environments, through integrating in- and out- of school learning.
 She is passionate about helping rethink where, when, how, and with whom learning happens.
-Sanda currently serves as Program Director for Civics Unplugged, a new nonprofit that empowers the next generation to make informed decisions, be active citizens, make sense of the current political climate, and get actively involved.
+After the 2016 election, Sanda pivoted from CityPathways to civic pathways, and is now the co-founder and director of YVote and Next Generation Politics, which bring together socioeconomically, racially, and politically diverse teens to grapple with complex civic issues and current events in order to equip them to be informed, engaged citizens and change-makers within their schools and communities.

 Previously, Sanda served as Executive Director of the Governor's Committee on Scholastic Achievement (GCSA), a nimble non-profit that partners schools with corporations to provide one-to-one workplace-based mentoring across the four years of high school.
 She is proud to have been an Echoing Green Semi-Finalist, a PresenTense Fellow, and an Aspen Ideas Award finalist in 2015.